Deploy Kubernetes cluster using Kubernetes Engine

-You can create a Kubernetes cluster and deploy a web service using Kubernetes Engine.
+You can use Kubernetes Engine to create a Kubernetes cluster and deploy a web service on top of it.

 - Estimated time: 30 minutes

-Kubernetes Engine is a managed Kubernetes service based on VPC.
-Without the complexity of manual cluster creation and management, you can easily create and manage a Kubernetes cluster.
-In this step, you will log in to the KakaoCloud console and create the resources needed for service configuration.
-Here's how to easily create a Kubernetes cluster through the KakaoCloud console:
+Kubernetes Engine is a VPC-based managed Kubernetes service.
+It enables you to easily create and manage Kubernetes clusters without the need for complex manual processes.
+In this step, you'll log in to the KakaoCloud console and manually create the necessary resources for your service.
+Follow these steps to create a Kubernetes cluster via the console:

 -

-Go to KakaoCloud Console > Kubernetes Engine > Cluster List, and click the [Create cluster] button.
+Go to KakaoCloud Console > Container Pack > Kubernetes Engine > Clusters and click Create cluster.

 -

-Refer to the following to set the cluster information and VPC for creation.
+Refer to the settings below to configure the cluster and associated VPC.

 -

-Refer to the following to create a node pool.
+Refer to the following configuration for the node pool:

 Install kubectl